Learn the new rules

 - These changes align the allowable leave with federal Employment Insurance guidelines.

-- Unpaid job protection for maternity leave will be extended from 15 to 16 weeks to account for the one-week waiting time for federal Employment Insurance benefits.
+- Unpaid job protection for maternity leave has been extended from 15 to 16 weeks to account for the one-week waiting time for federal Employment Insurance benefits.

-- Legislation for the following will be modified such that:
+- Legislation for the following has been modified such that:

 - an employee may be terminated during the notice/entitlement period ONLY for situations where the business is closed or suspended